hexadevti/Apple2Emulator/README.md

 - Saturn 128kb RAM card
 - 80 Columns Card
 - Disk II Card DOS/Prodos compatible .dsk, .po, .do image files*
+- Joystick (when activated, use arrows for directions and control/shift for buttons 1/2)

 *.dsk files examples at \disks folder